signal18/replication-manager/README.md

 ### Rejoining nodes

-Before 1.1 only rejoining nodes with equal GTID at election time can be re-attach to the cluster
+Before 1.1 release only rejoining nodes with equal GTID at election time can be re-attach to the cluster

-In replication-manager 1.1, rejoining of dead leader has been improved to cover more cases.
+In replication-manager 1.1, rejoining of dead nodes has been improved to cover more cases.

 MariaDB 10.2 binary package need to be colocated with replication-manager via the config option :